zeroc-ice/ice-demos/cpp/Ice/uwp/hello/client/README.md

-# Hello Demo Client App for WinRT and Universal Windows Platform (UWP)
+# Hello Demo Client App (Universal Windows)

 This demo is a graphical client app written in C++/CX.
-This client works with the Ice/hello server provided by other language mappings, such as C++, C#, Java and Python.
+This client works with the UWP hello server as well as the Ice/hello servers provided by other language mappings, such as C++, C#, Java and Python.

+Note that is you use the UWP server, due to UWP restrictions it must be ran on a separate machine from the client.

 ## Running the demo